Love You All My Lifetime

-"Love You All My Lifetime" is a 1992 song performed by American singer-songwriter Chaka Khan.
-Written by the songwriting duo of Klarmann/Weber, it was the first track released off of Chaka Khan's The Woman I Am album.
-"Love You All My Lifetime" was produced by David Gamson and was Chaka Khan's fifth number-one on the US dance chart.
-On other US charts, the single went to #2 on the soul singles chart and #68 on the Hot 100.
-Overseas, "Love You All My Lifetime", went to #49 in the UK.
+"Love You All My Lifetime" is a song performed by American singer-songwriter Chaka Khan.
+Written by the songwriting duo of Klarmann/Weber, it was released in 1992 by Warner Bros.
+Records as the first track from Khan's eighth album, The Woman I Am (1992).
+It was produced by David Gamson and was Khan's fifth number-one on the US Billboard dance chart.
+On other US charts, the single went to number two on the Billboard soul singles chart and number 68 on the Billboard Hot 100.
+Overseas, "Love You All My Lifetime", went to number 49 in the UK.

 Critical reception

 Alex Henderson from AllMusic described the song as "appealing".
-Larry Flick from Billboard wrote, "After numerous disappointments, Khan re-emerges with her most satisfying recording in years.
+Larry Flick from Billboard magazine wrote, "After numerous disappointments, Khan re-emerges with her most satisfying recording in years.
 She wraps that one-of-a-kind voice around a slinky and subtle R&B/funk jam that will inject a much-needed breath of fresh air into blah top 40 and urban formats.
 Fierce remixes by Dave Shaw and Boilerhouse are already kicking up a storm at club level."
 David Browne from Entertainment Weekly stated that the singer "gives it her all", wrapping her voice around "the delicious hook" of "Love You All My Lifetime".